 If the price of steak rises, consumers will shift their consumption to another good, perhaps ground beef, chicken or tofu.
 This will in turn change the weightings used by the CPI and GDP, so that the more expensive good, now being consumed less, will get weighted less.
 The CPI allows limited substitution, while the GDP is a full substitution index.
 These different assumptions can have dramatic differences in the resulting numbers.

 The various indexes attempt to correct for these substitutions, but these corrections are impossible.
 Any attempt to do so is just making up numbers.
 If, for instance, steak consumption declines as steak prices rises, it is impossible to determine why steak consumption declined and what people switched to.
 Maybe steak consumption declined because it was found that red meat caused heart disease, and thus peoples quality of life has improved as they are healthier.
-Perhaps tofu is a perfectly adequate substiute and people are just as well off as before.
+Perhaps chicken or tofu is a perfectly adequate substiute and people are just as well off as before.
 Or perhaps consumers stopped eating steak because they could no longer afford steak, and quality of life has in fact declined.
 No numbers can tell us the answer.
+The GDP Deflator and CPI make a different choice in how to handle these changes, but neither choice is better than the other.

 During a general economic decline, society will gradually lose the ability to produce the goods it once used.
 For instance, modern buildings lack the gorgeous decorative art of older buildings.
 Such masonry and art is too expensive to produce, since we sent all our young workers into college to learn how to be businessmen and lawyers instead of being artisans.
 This decline has made us poorer.
 But this will not show up in the numbers, since the price of ornamental masonry work will not show up in the GDP deflator calculations.